Debra D. Mays

 Compacting the Subject (gifted), Less Repetition (gifted), Alternative Assessment, Other: X

-Lesson Plan - NAME: Debra Mays-GRADE/SUBJECT: 7th Grade/Contemporary Issues-Elective WEEK OF: February 11th-February 14th 2025
+Lesson Plan - NAME: Debra Mays GRADE/SUBJECT: 7th Grade/Contemporary Issues-Elective WEEK OF: April 14th-April 18th 2025

 MONDAY